BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 6d – As an Admin, I want to be able to update entries to the Codex, so that I can update content in the game.
+### User Story 6d: As an Admin, I want to be able to update entries to the Codex, so that I can update content in the game.

 **Acceptance Criteria:** Admins must be able to edit full Codex entries without relying on the Django admin interface.